Pushover Binding

 • sendMonospaceMessage(String message, @Nullable String title, @Nullable Duration ttl) - This method is used to send a monospace message with TTL.

 • sendAttachmentMessage(String message, @Nullable String title, String attachment, @Nullable String contentType) - This method is used to send a message with an attachment.
 It takes a local path or URL to the attachment (parameter attachment mandatory).
 Additionally you can pass a data URI scheme to this parameter.
+The content of an Image-type item is also accepted (see demo.rules example).
 Optionally pass a contentType to define the content-type of the attachment (default: image/jpeg or guessed from image data).

 • sendAttachmentMessage(String message, @Nullable String title, String attachment, @Nullable String contentType, @Nullable Duration ttl) - This method is used to send a message with an attachment and TTL.
 See previous method for details.